Vyral/base-template/_posts/2018-06-04-a-great-example-of-how-we-are-able-to-help-buyers-in-any-situation.md

 Stay tuned for our next video, which will give you the three keys to my buyer’s success in this situation.

-If you have any other questions in the meantime about buying a home, selling a home, or the real estate market in general, don’t hesitate to contact me.&nbsp;
+If you have any other questions in the meantime about buying a home, selling a home, or the real estate market in general, don’t hesitate to contact me.

-Just give me a call at&nbsp;[240-731-8079](tel:240-731-8079){: target="_blank"}&nbsp;or write to…
+Just give me a call at [240-731-8079](tel:240-731-8079){: target="_blank"} or write to…

 [Marjorie@MarjorieDickStuart.com](mailto:Marjorie@MarjorieDickStuart.com)